 Best Salt-Free: Pelican Water Whole House NaturSoft Water Softener Alternative System

-For homeowners that dislike the salty taste from salt-based water softeners or on a sodium-restricted diet, Pelican’s NaturSoft Water Softener Alternative System is a good option.
+For homeowners that dislike the salty taste from salt-based water softeners or don't want to use a salt-based system since they're on a sodium-restricted diet, Pelican’s NaturSoft Water Softener Alternative System is a good option.
 The system uses a 5-micron sediment filter to remove larger, unpleasant minerals while letting smaller beneficial ones through.
 It’s the only water softener alternative certified 99.9 percent effective.

 The system requires no electricity to operate.
 The Pelican consists of a two-part filter: a sediment filter and a main, whole house filter, housed in sturdy plastic and stainless steel casing.
 The sediment filter should be replaced every 6 to 9 months, depending on the amount of sediment present in the water supply.
 It’s pricey, but it’s a reliable and effective softener that will remove most of the unwanted substances from water without chemicals.